What is telogen effluvium?

-Telogen effluvium is the name for temporary hair loss due to the shedding of resting or telogen hair after some shock to the system.
+Telogen effluvium is the name for a common cause of temporary hair loss due to the excessive shedding of resting or telogen hair after some shock to the system.
 New hair continues to grow.
-Telogen hair has a bulb or club-shaped tip.
+Telogen hair is also known as a club hair due to the shape of the root.

 It should be distinguished from anagen effluvium, in which the hair shedding is due to interruption of active or anagen hair growth by drugs, toxins or inflammation (eg, alopecia areata).
 Anagen hair has a pointed or tapered tip.

-In a normal healthy person's scalp about 85% of the hair follicles are actively growing hair (anagen hair) and 15% are resting hair (telogen hair).
+In a normal healthy person's scalp, about 85% of the hair follicles are actively growing hair (anagen hair) and about 15% are resting hair (telogen hair).
+A few hairs may also be in catagen.
 A hair follicle usually grows anagen hair for 4 years or so, then rests for about 4 months.
-The resting or telogen hair has a club or bulb at the tip.
 A new anagen hair begins to grow under the resting telogen hair and pushes it out.

 Thus, it is normal to lose up to about 100 hairs a day on one's comb, brush, in the basin or on the pillow, as a result of the normal scalp hair cycle.

 If there is some shock to the system, as many as 70% of the anagen hairs can be precipitated into telogen, thus reversing the usual ratio.
 Typical triggers include: